 stolen histories.
 If you are not comfortable with a replica, don't

 pay for one.
+Anyone selling an Eleven should have the burden of establishing it is real.
 Authentic Elevens should already be registered with the

-There are many known replica Eleven's around and an Internet search will provide information on how they are made.
-Some are worthy of everyone's notice.
+There are many known replica Eleven's around and Some are worthy of everyone's notice.